mmistakes/so-simple-theme/_posts/releases/2019-06-12-release-log.md

 * Abstracted quality for the viewport, rendered images and image sequences within 5 different modes: _Half_, _Standard_, _FXAA_, _4x SSAA_ and _TAA_.
 * Render out images and image sequences in multiple image file formats (_.png, .jpg, .exr, .tif, .iff_).
 * Create quick playblasts in all formats supported by your computer.
-* Rendered images, image sequences and playblasts will have the same colors that you see in the viewport (except for _.exr_ images which are in linear space).
+* Rendered images, image sequences and playblasts should have the same colors that you see in the viewport (except for _.exr_ images which are in linear space).
 * Define alpha of the rendered images and image sequences as _None_, _Linear_, or _Premultiplied_ (only within formats that support alpha channels).
 {: .top-1}